JSON Schema Validation¶

 Authority: code implementation in ngraph/scenario.py

-and ngraph/blueprints.py
+and ngraph/dsl/blueprints/expand.py

 is authoritative, not the schema.